eraofchaos/eraofchaos.github.io/artifacts/Dragon Scale Armour.md

 ---
 title: "Artifacts - Power of the Dragon Father - Dragon Scale Armour"
 permalink: /artifacts/Dragon Scale Armour/
-excerpt: "Power of the Dragon Father - Dragon Scale Armour.
+excerpt: "Era of Chaos  Power of the Dragon Father - Dragon Scale Armour.
 A chest blessed by the Holy Dragon.
 One of the components of Power of the Dragon Father."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Dragon Scale Armour.md"